A Message About the Fall Semester

 At this time, fully vaccinated employees are still required to be tested.
 Vaccinated individuals can carry and transmit the virus to unvaccinated employees.

 Campus Access days have been scheduled from April 12-15.
 These days are intended for faculty and staff to retrieve materials from their offices.
 It is expected that employees will spend less than one hour on campus for this purpose.
 Campus buildings will be accessible between the hours of 9 a.m. and 3 p.m.

 Employees coming to campus must complete three steps:

 1. Register to come to campus using this web form.
 This list will be used to activate Bee Cards and to track which spaces are accessed.
 Employees who do not register will not be able to access campus buildings.

 2. Provide proof of a negative COVID test.
 The test must be taken on or after March 29.
 Email test results to email@example.com.

 3. Complete the one-time REDCap campus access form on the day you plan to visit, confirming no symptoms or exposure prior to coming to campus.

-In 2020, using funds provided by the federal government and the UB Foundation, we invested in resources to provide high-quality instruction in the online environment.
+In 2020, using funds provided by the federal government and The University of Baltimore Foundation, we invested in resources to provide high-quality instruction in the online environment.
 At the same time, we continue to support the telework approach for all employees.
 The only exceptions, where in-person reporting is required, are for UB Police and our housekeeping and facilities maintenance staff.
 Our decision to remain online and in a telework environment minimizes the burden on these staff members.

 Have a successful spring semester!